abishekaditya/QueryBridge/README.md

 lake build
 ```

-2. Run the translator with the test case:
+2. Run the translator with the basic test case:
 ```bash
 .lake/build/bin/querybridge
 ```